lvlivingston/goalkr/README.md

 * Do you dream of a healthier lifestyle but find yourself ordering takeout more often than hitting the gym?
 * Have you always wanted to write a book but can't find time in your hectic schedule?

+*You're not alone!*

-You're not alone!
-Life happens, and that's why OKRs are the secret weapon used by successful organizations across the globe.
+Life happens, and that's why OKRs are the secret weapon that you should be using.

 ---
 ### **Tech Stack**
-It's an Express web application framework for Node.js, employed with HTML, CSS, & JavaScript, MongoDB & oAuth.
+It's an Express web application framework for Node.js employed with HTML, CSS, & JavaScript, MongoDB & oAuth.